 - Repeat with the remaining dough and filling to make the remaining parathas.

-In case you dont have access to these pickles, add a tablespoon of mustard oil in addition to the oil you are using.
+In case you dont have access to these pickles, add a tbsp of mustard oil in addition to the oil you are using.

 What to eat with Sattu Paratha?